Coconut Cream Cake

 Two baked coconut cream cakes.

-• After the cake is out of the oven and transferred to parchment paper or a cooling rack, poke each cake with a few holes (making sure not to poke all the way through) and drizzle another ½ cup of coconut cream over the top.
+• After the cake is out of the oven and transferred to parchment paper or a cooling rack, poke each cake with a few holes (making sure not to poke all the way through) and drizzle ½ cup of coconut cream over the top.
 This keeps the cake extra moist.

 Brush cream of coconut onto baked cakes.